Sammy-ssp/capstone/README.md

 ## Files in the Repository <a name="filesintherepository"></a>

-  - boston_seattle.ipynb: Jupyter notebook containing the analysis of the project
+  - xx.ipynb: Jupyter notebook containing the analysis of the project

-data directory
-  - seattle_listings.csv: Airbnb Seattle data including full descriptions and average review score
-  - seattle_reviews.csv: Airbnb Seattle data including unique id for each reviewer and detailed comments
-  - seattle_calendar.csv: Airbnb Seattle data including listing id and the price and availability for that day
-  - boston_listings.csv: Airbnb Boston data including full descriptions and average review score
-  - boston_reviews.csv: Airbnb Boston data including unique id for each reviewer and detailed comments
-  - boston_calendar.csv: Airbnb Boston data including listing id and the price and availability for that day

 ## Results <a name="results"></a>